How Tech Firms Influence the US Supreme Court to Shape Innovation Policies

 Major advances in complex technologies require the cooperation of a broad range of parties – a whole business ecosystem.
 Professors Sihem Ben Mahmoud-Jouini (HEC Paris) and Florence Charue-Duboc (Ecole Polytechnique Paris) studied the case of the nascent hydrogen energy ecosystem to investigate how experimentation contribute to the emergence and consolidation of the ecosystem itself, and the characteristics of such experimentation.

 How HEC Paris Professors Enhance Their Research and Courses Using a Data Visualization App

-Two researchers at HEC Paris, Associate Professor of Marketing Peter Ebbes and CNRS Research Professor Emmanuel Kemel, explain here how they use the web apps R and Shiny*, to visualize results of data analysis, to help students in understanding the formulas used for those analysis, and to help disseminate the research among academics and practitioners.
+In the following interview, two researchers at HEC Paris, Professor of Marketing Peter Ebbes and CNRS Research Professor Emmanuel Kemel, explain how they use the web apps R and Shiny*, to visualize results of data analysis, to help students in understanding the formulas used for those analysis, and to help disseminate the research among academics and practitioners.